- Population: 41.8 million

 In 1998, rebel group the Lord’s Resistance Army (LRA) began terrorizing Uganda, killing tens of thousands and displacing more than 1 million people.
 Many Ugandans ended up living in camps that lacked food, clean water and sanitation.
 Thousands of children also fell victim to the war, abducted by rebel groups to serve as fighters.

 Following a peace agreement in 2006, Ugandans have been working to rebuild their lives and restore their communities.
-Many families, schools, clinics and markets were destroyed after decades of conflict.
+A booming population, however, threatens to strain Uganda’s resources and halt this progress.

 What are the main humanitarian challenges in Uganda?